slaclab/lume-ace3p/README.md

 The Cubit journal file, ACE3P input file, and acdtool postprocess files are unchanged from if running ACE3P normally.
 The details on the LUME-ACE3P python script are discussed in the following section.

-# Setting up a LUME-ACE3P python script
+# Setting up a LUME-ACE3P parameter sweep python script

-A LUME-ACE3P python script primarily consists of two sections: a workflow "function" section which contains the start-to-end steps for evaluating a chain of steps (e.g. Cubit -> Omega3P -> acdtool), and a parameter sweep/optimization section which contains how the inputs and outputs of the workflow function are managed/written to files.
+A LUME-ACE3P python script primarily consists of two sections: a workflow "function" section which contains the start-to-end steps for evaluating a chain of steps (e.g. Cubit -> Omega3P -> acdtool), and a parameter sweep section which contains how the inputs and outputs of the workflow function are managed/written to files.
 In this section, each part of the example "lume-ace3p_psweep_demo.py" is explained in detail.

+The script begins with the neccessary LUME-ACE3P imports.
 ```python
 import os
 from lume_ace3p.cubit import Cubit